Binding Affinity Is Not a Context-Free Label

 Developers describe starting with generated code and then shaping it.

+They review.
+They adjust.
+They correct assumptions.
 They guide the model toward the intended design.

 The workflow looks strikingly similar to computational chemistry pipelines.